Affiliate links on Android Authority may earn us a commission. Learn more.

 - Click Join Now.

 You can also click the Join Microsoft Teams Meeting link in the email invite.
-Depending on the meeting settings, you’ll either join the meeting right away or enter a waiting room until someone lets you in.
+Depending on the meeting settings, you’ll join the meeting right away or enter a waiting room until someone lets you in.
+Don’t forget to change your Teams background if you want to look more professional (or less professional, depending on the background you choose).

 How to share your screen in a meeting

-Sharing files in a Microsoft Teams channel is great, but if you want to run through it in person you need to share your screen in a meeting.
-Teams makes it easy to do this.
+Sharing files in a Microsoft Teams channel is great, but you need to share your screen in a meeting if you want to run through it in person.
+Teams make it easy to do this.
 It even has built-in integration with PowerPoint for easy business presentations.

-- In a meeting, click Share in the center of the screen (you may need to move your mouse).
+- In a meeting, click Share at the top right corner next to the Leave button (you may need to move your mouse).

 - Select the screen, window, or document to share.